Málaga is more than a beach destination for sun-starved Northern Europeans.

 Don’t leave town before paying your respects to the One-Armed Lady.

 Málaga’s unfinished cathedral lacks a tower on its west side, earning it the popular nickname La Manquita.
 It has an outstanding collection of paintings and sculptures and a sublime 17th-century wooden choir.

 It’s well worth paying a few more euros to join one of the escorted visits to the cathedral’s roof for the views across Málaga.

-Opening hours: Málaga Cathedral and its roof are open daily.
-Check opening times here.
+Málaga Cathedral and its roof are open daily and an admission fee applies.

-READ THIS NEXT: 10 Things to Know about Málaga Cathedral Before you Go
+READ THIS NEXT: 10 Málaga Cathedral Facts to Know Before You Visit

 Go to a flamenco performance